-Additionally, commercial entities, such as boating tour operators, boating rental companies, marina management companies, or other commercial boat operators may be found to have been liable if their actions constituted negligence.
+Additionally, commercial entities, such as boating tour operators, boat rental companies, marina management companies, or other commercial boat operators may be found to have been liable if their actions constituted negligence.

 Some cases can be incredibly complex, leading to multiple possible defendants who could be held liable for the percentage they contributed to the accident.

 Since these cases can be so complicated, a Florida boating accident attorney can be extremely beneficial to injured plaintiffs seeking recovery.
 They can examine the applicable laws to determine who was responsible for what actions that led to the accident.
 Your attorney can also assemble the needed evidence to prove that certain individuals breached their duty or were aware of lapses in care that a reasonable person would know to be dangerous.

 For example, under Florida boating laws, operators are required to attach cutoff switch lanyard to their clothing or PFD so that the boat throttle will deactivate if they are thrown overboard.
 An operator who neglects this duty and gets in an accident that could have been less serious if the boat’s throttle were not still engaged could, in this instance, be potentially liable for resulting injuries.